Learn about your human rights in relation to COVID-19

 Do I still have the right to have a say in decisions that affect me, for example about who can visit me?

 Everyone has a right to be involved in decisions about things that affect them.
-This is still the case during an emergency.
+This is still the case during the COVID-19 recovery.
 In fact, that is the best way to develop solutions that are culturally appropriate for you and take account of people in many different situations.
-If you receive a disability support service, you should be involved in the decisions about how you continue to receive support and how that will be done safely. services safely.
-You can see that this right is included in the guidance that the Ministry of Health has given to disability services (for Alert Level 3).
-Do I have the right to Tāngata Whaikaha (Māori disabled people) have the right to be linked to both Māori and disability response teams in order to gain benefit from and also contribute to solutions that are self-determined culturally and disability sensitive and draw on traditional knowledge.
+If you receive a disability support service, you should be involved in the decisions about how you continue to receive support and how that will be done safely.
+Tāngata Whaikaha (Māori disabled people) have the right to be linked to both Māori and disability response teams.

 The Code of Code of Health and Disability Services Consumers' Rights still applies during an emergency, so you have the right to respect and to information to make an informed choice.